 Auto Rebate vs. Low Interest Financing

-This Auto Rebate vs. Low-Interest Financing Calculator will help you to decide if a This Auto Rebate vs. Low-Interest Financing Calculator will help you to decide if a traditional dealer-based financing with a manufacturer’s rebate is the most cost-effective solution for you, or outside financing with a lower interest rate will cost you less in the long run.
-Just input the relevant information about your auto and loan details and the calculator will give you a clear result to help you ensure that you make the best choice in your particular situation.
-You'll need information to hand such as the price of the car, the different interest rates and amount of the rebate.
+This Auto Rebate vs. Low-Interest Financing Calculator will help you to decide if traditional dealer-based financing with a manufacturer’s rebate is the most cost-effective solution for you or if outside financing with a lower interest rate will cost you less in the long run.
+You’ll need information such as the price of the car, the different interest rates, and the rebate amount.

 Auto Rebate vs. Low Interest Financing Calculator Overview

-For this reason, it is always a good idea to do your research and be aware of all the options that are available to you in the process.
+For this reason, it is always a good idea to do your research and be aware of all the options available to you.
 One decision you will need to make will be choosing between an auto rebate and a low interest type of financing on your auto loan.

 An auto rebate is basically money given back to you by the auto manufacturer as an incentive to make the purchase.
 Low interest financing is a way of financing your new auto purchase that will allow you to have lower monthly payments as opposed to having a lower balance with the rebate.